top of page

 Detailed Description:

-This stream is an opportunity for students to understand the research process from start to finish: 1) design a research question that they are passionate about, 2) analyze a dataset to answer their research question using practices from both social science and data science fields, and 3) write and publish their findings to share with the broader research community.
+This stream is an opportunity for students to understand the research process from start to finish: 1) design a research question, 2) analyze a dataset to answer their research question using practices from both social science and data science fields, and 3) write and publish their findings to share with the broader research community.
 All students will learn how to use R to clean and analyze datasets.
-They will learn how to perform and interpret multiple regression and factor analyses.
-If interested, students can also learn how to use NVivo, a qualitative analysis software, to analyze interview data.
+They will also learn how to perform and interpret statistical tests, analyze qualitative data, and navigate UMD's Institutional Review Board (IRB) process for human subjects research.

 bottom of page